What to Talk About on a Date If You Already Know the Person

 Regardless of how you know the person, it’s important to keep in mind that some standard first date rules will still apply:

--Make sure you pick her up, pull the chair out for her, pay, and exhibit other forms of chivalry
+- Make sure you pick her up, pull the chair out for her, pay, and show other forms of chivalry

 Without further adieu, take a look below for my professional tips on what to talk about on a date if you already know the person, whether it’s a coworker a friend or even an ex.